NicoLiendro14/yogonet-ai-scraper/README.md

 1. Create a Google Cloud project
 2. Create a service account with BigQuery permissions
-3. Download the service account key as JSON
+3. Download the service account key as JSON and save it as `creds.json` in the project root

 ### Local Setup